gfranzini/tracer-manual/corpus-preparation.md

 **IMPORTANT: Make sure you remove all blank lines from your file \(check the bottom of the file as well\) as these will not be correctly processed by TRACER and will cause the detection task to break.**

+####

-If you’re using Microsoft Excel, select the first column, click on the `FILTER` button in the toolbar.
+If you’re using _**Microsoft Excel**_, select the first column, click on the `FILTER` button in the toolbar.
 Again, click on the little arrow that is now available in the first cell.
 In the new pop-up window you need to do two things: first, click on the `SELECT ALL` option to deselect all options; second, scroll down to the bottom of the options pane and select `BLANKS`.
 This will bring all the empty rows to the top of the document \(if you look at the row IDs now you’ll notice that the column only lists even numbers in blue\).
 Delete all the empty rows by pressing the `SHIFT` button and keeping it pressed while selecting all the blue-numbered rows.
 Then, deselect the `FILTER` button in the toolbar and save the changes.

 ![blank](/assets/excel_filter_blanks.png "Select all blank lines in the file.")

 Microsoft Excel’s filter buttons and pane.
 After deselecting all options within the pane, reselect `Blanks` in order to delete all blank rows.

 Next, add a column to the left of your sentence column.
 This new column should contain sentence IDs.
 To automate the creation of IDs, type in the first three IDs \(one per sentence\), then select the three ID cells, hover over the bottom right corner of the third cell and finally drag the selection all the way down to the last sentence.
 Remember to save the changes!